CHuber42/Week-7-06-Implement-Redux/README.md

 1. Document states that need to be handled by reducers:
 A) CurrentMenu: master list of all kegs in the taphouse.
 Object/Dictionary.
 B) addingBeverage: If the form is visible.
 Boolean.
-C) viewBeverageDetails: If beverage details page is visible and if so, the id of it (v4/string).
+C) viewBeverageDetails: If beverage details page is visible and if so, the id of it (v4/string = true || null = false).

 2. Declare reducers, bundle into a root reducer.
 (DONE)
 A) Declare const actiontypes folder; tests won't work otherwise.
 (DONE)
 B) Write Tests for reducers.
 (DONE)

 3. Refactor from the top->down:
 A) App/Index (add provider wrapper and import rootreducer) (DONE)
 B) TapRoom.js (DONE)
 C) Menu.js (DONE)